vincentrussell/sql-to-mongo-db-query-converter/README.md

 - Added the ability to use sql aliases that will do a mongo $project.
 - Added the ability to use offset syntax in sql to skip records
+- Added the ability to use lookup-let-pipeline strategy of mongo 3.6 and $expr for performing joins.
+- Added the ablility to join multiple tables and use them in where or project clause.
+In the new test class are many examples.

 ## [1.9](https://github.com/vincentrussell/sql-to-mongo-db-query-converter/tree/sql-to-mongo-db-query-converter-1.9) (2019-04-02)